TwBurn/cdi-docs/cdisys.md

     lctid,              /* LCT id */
-    startline,          /* LCT line to begin write */ startcol,           /* LCT column to begin write */ numiines,           /* Number of 11nes to write */ numcols;            /* Number of columns to write */
+    startline,          /* LCT line to begin write */ startcol,           /* LCT column to begin write */ numlines,           /* Number of lines to write */ numcols;            /* Number of columns to write */
 ```